What is the pH Sensor Types and Applications?

 – Detection Range: 0–14 pH

-– Application: Sewage treatment, electroplating wastewater monitoring, fermentation processes, and solutions with high organic content
+– Application: Sewage treatment, monitoring wastewater from electroplating, fermentation processes, and solutions with a lot of organic content.

 5. pH Glass Sensor